Shittu48/alx-low_level_programming/0x06-pointers_arrays_strings/README.md

-Pointers, Arrays and Strings continuation in C
+Pointers, Arrays in C
+String copy
+Concatenate
+Magic and so on